The-Politico/politico-civic-geography/README.md

 $ npm install -g topojson
 ```

-##### Exceptions

-In exceptional cases, we may need to overwrite the geometry of a particular devision

 ### Publishing geography to S3

 You can publish your geometries as topojson to an S3 bucket with this command.
+Give it a state FIPS code to bake out the geometry for that state, or use :code:`00` to bake all states.

 ```
-$ python manage.py bake_geography
+$ python manage.py bake_geography 00
 ```